rigetti/forest-software/README.md

 ## General Open Source Quantum Software

+[QCompress](https://github.com/hsim13372/QCompress) - [Python] Implementation and demonstration of the quantum autoencoder using Forest and OpenFermion.

 For a list of open source quantum software projects in general check out this [great list](https://github.com/markf94/os_quantum_software).